tytydraco/yessleep/out/The_Store_I_Work_at_Attracts_Some_Pretty_Weird_Customers__PART_ONE_.md

 “Ack, dammit.
 It’s definitely going to rain.”
 I grumbled to myself as I looked overhead at the quickly forming storm clouds.

-Fallscean isn’t known for a whole lot of mundane stuff, but it rains here in April more often than it doesn’t.
+While Fallscean isn’t known for a whole lot, there is one thing; it rains here in April more often than it doesn’t.

 By the time I arrived at work, I was a good bit heavier than when I got out of school.
 Thank you, rain.

 The clock read 3 PM and I already dreaded the rest of my shift.

 Rainy days are bad for business because our customers don’t like being attacked by the dumpster fish.

-Really kills the “I want to go shopping without a fish slapping me” vibe.
+It really kills the “I want to go shopping without a sea creature slapping me” vibe.

 “Yo.”
 The word broke my dread-induced trance, and I looked to the right where I heard it from.